8 Day Trips from Malaga

 Ronda: The City on a Cliff

-Ronda is one of Andalusia’s most dramatic towns.
-Perched on cliffs and split by the El Tajo Gorge.
-It offers a mix of cultural, historical, and natural attractions.
+Ronda is one of the most dramatic towns in Andalusia.
+Perched on cliff tops and cut into two by the El Tajo gorge.
+The town is packed with cultural, historical, and natural attractions.

 How to Get There?

-Driving: Ronda is about a 90-minute drive from Malaga.
-It’s ideal for flexibility and scenic stops along the way.
+Driving: Ronda is around a 90-minute drive from Malaga.
+Great option if you want flexibility and to stop and see the views on the way.

 Top Sights

 Puente Nuevo: Ronda’s iconic bridge was built in the 18th century.
 It connects the town’s two halves over the gorge.
-Enjoy the views from the bridge and from the trails below.
+Be sure to enjoy the views from the bridge and the trails below.

 Plaza de Toros (The Bullring): It’s one of Spain’s oldest bullrings.
-This site offers a look into Spain’s bullfighting heritage.
-It also has a museum with artefacts and displays.
+This site offers a glimpse into Spain’s bullfighting heritage.
+There is also a museum of artefacts and displays.

 Puente Nuevo Ronda Spain